 2. React

-React is a JavaScript library developed by Facebook for building user interfaces.
+React is a JavaScript library developed by Facebook for creating user interfaces.
 While it's not a complete framework, it's often used alongside other libraries to develop modern web applications.
 React is renowned for its performance and flexibility.

 3. Vue.js